 Here's how to create and use your own memory palace:

-1. Choose your memory palace.
-Select a space that you're incredibly familiar with (e.g., your childhood home or the route you take to work), and create a mental map of it.
+Choose your memory palace.
+Select a space that you're incredibly familiar with—for example, your childhood home or the route you take to work—and create a mental map of it.

 While this technique may sound absurd, it does work.
 Just take it from five-time USA Memory Champion Nelson Dellis, who uses the memory palace technique to help him quickly remember a full deck of cards, in sequence.

-While typing your notes might be faster and more convenient, especially if you have to take in a lot of information, there are advantages to doing things the old-fashioned way (i.e., taking pen to paper).
+While typing your notes might be faster and more convenient, especially if you have to take in a lot of information, there are advantages to taking pen to paper instead.

-In a 2014 study, researchers Pam A. Mueller and Daniel M. Oppenheimer examined the effects on learning and retention when students took notes by hand versus on a laptop.
-In terms of generative note-taking (e.g., "summarizing, paraphrasing, concept mapping"), students who took notes by hand had better retention and understanding of the material compared to those who took notes on a laptop.
+In a 2014 study, researchers Pam A. Mueller and Daniel M. Oppenheimer found that students who took notes by hand had better retention and understanding of the material compared to those who took notes on a laptop.

 Why?
 The researchers suggest two possible reasons.
 First, there are fewer possible distractions, such as checking emails or social media, when writing notes.
-Second, generative note-taking encourages students to reframe the information into their own words, which aids in encoding.
+Second, generative note-taking (summarizing, paraphrasing, and concept mapping) encourages students to reframe the information into their own words, making it easier to remember and recall later on.

 Spaced repetition is a memorization technique that involves reviewing the same information at increasing intervals until that information is embedded into your long-term memory.
 If you've ever tried to learn a new language using apps like Duolingo or Rosetta Stone, you've used spaced repetition.